micmejia/bible-dump/AMPC/Matthew/Matt 28.md

-And _as they went_, behold, Jesus met them and said, Hail (greetings)!
+And as they went, behold, Jesus met them and said, Hail (greetings)!
 And they went up to Him and clasped His feet and worshiped Him.